 Amazon Prime Day 2020 is the next sale in the retail giant's annual Prime Day event, following Amazon Prime Day 2019 which took place last July.
 That 'day' actually lasted 48 hours, which is a bit of a stretch of the definition of a day, but we're not complaining because it gave us more time to shop for some great deals.

-This year, Amazon Prime Day looks set to move from its traditional month of July to September, but there's no need to be disappointed because to fill that deals gap, because here at T3 we have teamed up with our sister site Tom's Guide for a deals extravaganza which we're calling Summer Savings, a week-long event which runs through Monday July 6 – Friday July 10, 2020.
+This year, Amazon Prime Day looks set to move from its traditional month of July to September or even October, but there's no need to be disappointed because to fill that deals gap, here at T3 we have teamed up with our sister site Tom's Guide for a deals extravaganza which we're calling Summer Savings, a week-long event which runs through Monday July 6 – Friday July 10, 2020.

 Summer Savings: the best deals on the web

-For five days, starting on Monday July 6, T3 and Tom's Guide will be working together to hunt down the best deals from around the web.
+For five days, starting on Monday July 6, we'll be hunting down the best deals from around the web.

 So whether you're shopping for a summer staycation or to be more productive and healthy whilst working or studying from home, we'll have you covered with great products at discount prices.

-You'll find all the deals on the T3 and Tom's Guide homepages and we'll also collate them for you on our dedicated Summer Savings: Best July Sales page.
+You'll find all the deals on the T3 and Tom's Guide homepages and we'll also collate them for you on our dedicated Summer Savings page, which is linked below.
+Happy shopping!

 When is Amazon Prime Day 2020?